Thank you for attending our virtual CGA Annual Meeting on November 14-15, 2020.

 RMCHCS designates this live activity for a maximum of 12.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The National Society of Genetic Counselors (NSGC) will authorize CGA-IGC to offer up to a certain amount of CEUs or Category 1 contact hours (TBD) for the activity 2020 CGA-IGC Annual Meeting.
+The National Society of Genetic Counselors (NSGC) has authorized Collaborative Group of the Americas on Inherited Gastrointestinal Cancer to offer up to 1.6 CEUs or 16 Category 1 contact hours for the activity 2020 CGA Annual Meeting.
 The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of genetic counselor certification and recertification.

 This educational activity is supported by educational grants from AstraZeneca and Pfizer.